How to Focus on the Right Fixes Before Selling Your House

 Heating, ventilation, and AC issues

 Installing a new HVAC unit can range between $7,000 to $16,000, so buyers will want to steer clear of this expense.
 Fortunately, just because your system isn’t working or running efficiently doesn’t necessarily mean you need a new one.
-A qualified technician may be able to repair it.
+A qualified technician may be able to repair it for $350.

 You’ll just need to budget for a service call and any extra fees for repairs and parts.
-However, an older HVAC at the end of its estimated lifespan can also bring down the appraised value of your home if other houses in the area have newer units.
+However, an older HVAC at the end of its estimated lifespan can also lower the appraised value of your home if other houses in the area have newer units.

 Roof problems

 An aging roof can decrease your property value and cause a host of other side effects, including attic leaks and poor ventilation, which may lead to paint blistering and mold inside the home — and high energy bills.
-A roof costs an average of $5,855 to $13,113 to replace.
-Consider investing in a new roof before selling if yours is significantly older or in disrepair compared to neighboring roofs.

 Foundation flaws

 A severely damaged foundation threatens the structural integrity of your entire home, which can make it difficult to sell.
-In worst-case scenarios, major foundation repairs can cost $2,188 to $7,884.
+In worst-case scenarios, major foundation repairs can cost $2,224 to $8,129.
 Even basic fixes can be pricey.
-Filling in a single crack, for example, runs between $800 and $1,500 according to the Foundation Repair Network.
-And that doesn’t include fees for extras like slab jacking or hiring a structural engineer to assess the damage.

 Lack of modern safety features

-One of the first things home inspectors or appraisers look for are detectors for smoke and carbon monoxide.

-Every state requires in-home smoke detectors; carbon monoxide detectors are required in all but two states: Kansas and Hawaii.
+One of the first things home inspectors or appraisers look for is detectors for smoke and carbon monoxide.
+Every state requires in-home smoke detectors.
+Meanwhile, all states mandate carbon monoxide detectors in homes except Hawaii, and in Kansas and Missouri, the requirement applies only to child and adult care facilities.

 Make sure you know your state and local laws — or check with your real estate agent — when it comes to how and where detectors must be installed.
-GFCI outlets and receptacles also are must-haves for rooms with a water source, such as kitchens and bathrooms.
+GFCI outlets and receptacles are must-haves for rooms with a water source, such as kitchens and bathrooms.

 Beyond major repairs: What else should you fix?